 Bachelor of Technology

-The Bachelor of Technology degree is a four year degree (124 semester hours) offered through the Department of Business with a major in Professional Studies and concentrations in Culinary Arts, Entrepreneurship, General Business, Human Resource Management, Legal Administration, and Management Information Systems.
+The Bachelor of Technology degree is a four year degree (124 semester hours) offered through the Department of Business with a major in Professional Studies and concentrations in Culinary Arts, General Business, Health Care Management, Human Resource Management, Legal Administration, and Management Information Systems.
 Specific program requirements can be found in the Professional Studies major descriptions for each concentration.
-A student who holds a completed A.A.S. degree may transfer 36 semester hours of approved career and technical credit, which can only be applied towards a Bachelor of Technology degree.
+A student who holds a completed A.A.S. or other approved technical Associate’s degree may transfer 36 semester hours of approved career and technical credit, which can only be applied towards a Bachelor of Technology degree.

 10.4 Major and Minor Requirements

-Transfer students who wish to receive a degree from Mississippi University for Women must complete at least fifty percent of the credit hours required in both their major and their minor in residence at MUW.
-Community/junior college transfer students must earn at least 50% of their academic credit from a senior institution.
-All transfer students must earn at least 25% of the hours required for their degree from MUW.
+Transfer students who wish to receive a degree from Mississippi University for Women must complete at least 50% of the credit hours required in both their major and their minor in residence at MUW.
+See Section 7.14 Transfer Credit.

 Declaration of a Major